hanoop/DeDupFiles/README.md

 All identified duplicates are listed out in [root folder]/DuplicatesList.csv

 **Warning**
-Do not run the program on system critical folders to avoid risk of accidental deletion
+Do not run the program on system critical folders to avoid risk of accidental deletion.

 >BECAUSE THE PROGRAM IS LICENSED FREE OF CHARGE, THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR